Archive for the 'Notable Posts' Category

 Sunday, September 17th, 2006

-For the purpose of this article, a web service is essentially an application that’s run over the internet via a browser.
+InternetA web application is a program run over the internet via a browser.
 So, for example, Writely is a full-featured word processor accessible via the web.
-The advantage of Writely, as with all web services, is that you can use the program and access your data from anywhere in the world and on any computer.
+The advantage of Writely, as with all web applications, is that you can use the program and access your data from anywhere in the world and on any computer.

-An early type of web service was web-based email.
+An early type of web application was web-based email.
 Yahoo!
 Mail, MSN Hotmail, and GMail are examples.
 But recently we’ve seen the advent of full office suites.
 In addition to Writely there are Thinkfree, Zoho Writer, Google Spreadsheets, Picasa Photo Editor, Google Calendar, and Google Base (among others).
-Microsoft, obviously a bit worried about this competition, is planning to make their Works office suite available as a web service.
+Microsoft, obviously a bit worried about this competition, is planning to make their Works office suite available via the web.

-Another negative is that web services rarely have all of the features found in a dedicated program.
+Another negative is that web applications rarely have all of the features found in a dedicated program.
 For most people this will not be a issue, but power users may run into problems.

-Web services are here to stay, and they’re gaining in popularity.
+Web applications are here to stay, and they’re gaining in popularity.
 Expect to see them used more frequently.

 (Thanks to Josh for the idea behind this article.)